alex-alra-arteaga/nft-delegation-system/docs/initial-principles.md

     - EIPs like ERC-6551, EIP-6066 and EIP-5058.
     - Consider what happens when Delegator is a contract
     - Consider what happens when Delegator transfers the NFT to another address, would result in mismatches in the registry.
+    - To have multichain compatibility we'd need a deployer contract
+    - Would mine and address that its create2 results in a contract with leadings 0s to minimize gas costs.

 Also would like to figure out how to solve the Soulbond NFTs problem.